Azure-Samples/ms-identity-mobile-apple-swift-objc/README.md

 git clone https://github.com/Azure-Samples/active-directory-ios-swift-native-v2.git
 ```
 or download and extract the repository.zip file, and navigate to 'MSALiOS.xcworkspace' from the active-directory-ios-swift-native-v2 folder

-## Step 2: (Optional) 1A: Register your App
-The app comes pre-configured for testing.
-If you would like to register your own app, please follow the steps below.

-To Register,
-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account.

-2. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations**

-3. You will need to have a native client application registered with Microsoft using the [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) experience.

-To create an app,
-1. Click the **New registration** button on the top left of the page.
-2. On the app registration page,
-    - Name your app
-    - Under **Supported account types**, select **Accounts in any organizational directory and personal Microsoft accounts**
-    - Select **Register** to finish.
-3. After the app is created, you'll land on your app management page.
-Click **Authentication**, and look at the Redirect URI suggestions.
-Select the first item, which will be in this format: `msal<clientID>://auth`.
-4. Hit the **Save** button in the top left, to save these updates.

 ## 1B: Installation